javatechy/docker_boot/README.md

 ```
 aws ecr get-login --no-include-email --region ap-south-1
 ```
+* If your project's repository is not created yet execute this command `aws ecr create-repository --repository-name PROJECT_NAME`
 * Copy the above command output and run it.
 * check your image after `mvn clean install` using `docker images`
 * Copy your repository name  and run this command `docker push REPOSITRY_NAME` for ex. `docker push XXXXX.dkr.ecr.ap-south-1.amazonaws.com/my_application_name`